 Again one tablespoon of lemon juice should be enough.

-Different relaxation techniques are also a thing to keep in mind.
+Different relaxation procedures are also a thing to keep in mind.
 GERD itself can be very stressful.
 If you have never tried yoga now would be the perfect time to do so!

-Yoga has an enormous amount of benefits to provide that mind-body awareness.
+Yoga has a large amount of benefits to provide that mind-body awareness.

-Since esophageal muscles play a big role in keeping stomach acids down where they belong, it might be helpful for you to learn techniques that can relax your mind and body.
-However, if you are not a big fan of yoga you can try meditation there is nothing magical in meditation.
+Since esophageal muscles play a big role in keeping stomach acids down where they belong, it may be beneficial for you to learn techniques that can relax your mind and body.
+Yet, if you are not a big fan of yoga you can try meditation, however, keep in mind that there is nothing magical in meditation.

-It is one of the best ways to get to know yourself. and deep breathing.
+Yet, it is one of the best ways to get to know yourself.
 People these days are so distracted by electronic devices, friends, relatives, etc…